 Day seven was bright and the wind was moderate.
 I installed a trap camera in a location where a fox in the foreground would have been a great landscape shot.
 To make a long story short, it did not work.
 The foxes did not come close to the setup.

 In the afternoon we went to the location where we had met the white fox.
-After waiting there for a while behind rocks we saw both a white and brown foxes sparring and running in the distance.
-The brown one was chasing the white one and finally they came running along the hill above the beach to us.
+After waiting there for a while behind rocks we saw both white and brown foxes sparring and running in the distance.
+The brown one was chasing the white one and finally, they came running along the hill above the beach to us.